 - Looking near the edges of forests, deserts, mountains, fields, pond margins and treetops.

-- Turning off my cell phone and pocket radio.
+- Turning off my cell phone and a pocket radio.

 - Moving only when the wind blows and moving with the leaves.